Aadil29/Voice-Auth-DF-System/README.md

 ### 3. Fake Or Real dataset (for-2sec) (~25GB)

 Used the sub set in the fake or real dataset for evaluation purposes for deepfake detection.
 Only the for-2sec directory was used, but you still need to download entire dataset.
+Place it in voice-auth-df-system/ml-modles/datasets/evaluation

 ```bash
 [https://cn01.mmai.io/keyreq/voxceleb](https://www.kaggle.com/datasets/mohammedabdeldayem/the-fake-or-real-dataset)